htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

     currently running on it.
 Delegate proxy
-    Send an x509 proxy credential to the specific COD claim (optional, only required in rare cases like using glexec to spawn the *condor_starter* at the execute machine where the COD job is running).
+    Send an x509 proxy credential to the specific COD claim (optional, only required in rare cases).

 To issue these commands, a user or application invokes the *condor_cod* tool.
 A command may be specified as the first argument to this tool, as